 The Hebrew letter shin, which you’ll find in my logo, marks the entrance to many traditional and religious Jewish homes.
 Shin stands for שדי, Shaddai, meaning the Almighty.
 It is written on the cover of a ritual object called a mezuzah, which is a scroll usually encased in a small decorative box.
 The word itself translates to “doorpost,” which is where it is placed, and the scroll contains the very verses from which the obligation to affix a mezuzah to the doorpost is derived.
 My logo has no such religious application.
 Rather it marks the head of every page on this website, the way logos usually do.
 It designates a cultural rather than a religious realm where recipes replace verses.

 The Hebrew letter shin of my logo represents the word “shibboleth,” which refers to a password or cultural marker.
 This blog presents my shibboleth, the homolog from the Book of Judges, whose pronunciation distinguished the Ephraimites from the Gileadites.
+Freud referred to the Oedipus complex as “the shibboleth that distinguishes the adherents of psychoanalysis from its opponents” (SE 7: 226).
 About the famous poem Schibboleth by Paul Celan,3 Jacques Derrida writes in his eponymous text “le poème ne dévoile un secret que pour confirmer qu’il y a là du secret”. (“The poem does not reveal a secret except to confirm that there is, there, a secret.”)4 It is this resistance to meaning that relates the shibboleth to Freudian theory.
 I try to unearth national narratives through the shibboleths, cultural passageways and passwords I analyze in my writing and cooking.

 I hope these pages will inspire you to embark upon your own culinary journey.
 You don’t have to start at the beginning, nor even with the basics.
 Make cooking a part of your regular routine, and allow your heart to lead you where it may.